 - The product is supplied to patients in the country of its manufacture; and is not manufactured solely for export to other markets.

 The countries that demonstrate compliance the above principles currently include Canada, Germany, the Netherlands, Switzerland and Israel.

-Sponsors of medicinal cannabis products must ensure compliance with applicable manufacturing standards in addition to Therapeutic Goods Order No. 93 - Standard for Medicinal Cannabis (TGO 93).
+Sponsors of medicinal cannabis products must ensure compliance with all other applicable manufacturing standards in addition to TGO93 and TGO100.

 Further information on the various access requirements for medicinal cannabis is available from:

-- Access to medicinal cannabis products: steps to using access schemes
+- Access to medicinal cannabis products: using access schemes

 - Medicinal cannabis: importation and the traveller's exemption